ngtw-j/kn-func-cs/README.md

 By default, kn func will use the http template.
 A different template such as cloudevents can be specified by using the -t flag.
 See `func create -h` for more info.

-The cloudevents template is not yet working.
+The cloudevents template is copied from this [sample](https://github.com/knative/docs/tree/main/code-samples/serving/cloudevents/cloudevents-dotnet)

 ## Summary
 A Knative Function Language Pack provides runtime and invocation capabilities for user-provided Function code.